-- Directly attaching to Nalgene bottle openings is a good feature.
+- Directly attaching to water bottle openings is a good feature.

-- Cleanable ceramic filter elements is the best bet for gathering water for a group, especially for turbid water.
+- Hollow fiber membrane is the best bet for gathering water for a group, especially for turbid water.

 - If you have free time and cloudy water, scoop water into a pot and let it sit for an hour before filtering.
 Then, only take the top 3/4s of water into your filter.

 - If you notice human or animal activity, try to find a better place to gather your water.

 - When you clean your filter, act as if you just used the bathroom.
 Thoroughly wash and disinfect your hands before doing anything else.

 - Follow storage instructions for your purifier.
 Putting it away dry and sterilized is usually recommended.